Ekta-9/Ekta-9/README.md

 ---

 I build systems where AI/ML meets backend engineering.
-Training models, wiring them into secure APIs, and shipping things that actually hold up in production.
+Training models, building RAG pipelines and autonomous agents, wiring them into secure APIs, and shipping things that actually hold up in production.
 Always looking to contribute to something impactful.
 ---

 ## Tech Stack